JOURNAL OF CONSTRUCTIVIST PSYCHOLOGY

 Pratiques Psychologiques is an esteemed academic journal published by Elsevier France - Éditions Scientifiques Médicales Elsevier, dedicated to the multifaceted field of psychology.
 Since its inception in 2004, this periodical has been pivotal in disseminating research and insights that traverse various aspects of psychological practice and theory, serving as a platform for professionals and academics alike.
 With an impact factor indicative of its robust standing in the discipline—being placed in the Q4 category of Psychology (miscellaneous) and ranked at the 28th percentile within its field—Pratiques Psychologiques continues to play a significant role in advancing understanding and engagement among psychologists.
 Although it does not currently operate under an Open Access model, the journal still provides valuable content crucial for researchers, students, and practitioners aiming to stay at the forefront of psychological studies.
 Its address in France further signifies its commitment to fostering a broader European dialogue within the psychological community.

-Illuminating the Path of Psychological Inquiry
+Illuminating the Pathways of Human Progress

 International Journal of Qualitative Studies on Health and Well-Being